 What is Puppy Food?

-Puppy food recipes are developed by dog food brands to provide more appropriate nutrition to growing young puppies, with the hope of ensuring your puppy grows and matures into a healthy adult dog.
+Puppy food recipes are developed by dog food brands to provide more appropriate nutrition to growing young dogs, with the hope of ensuring that your Puppy grows and matures into a healthy adult dog.

-Both dry and wet puppy food is widely available, and they share many traits of their adult dog food equivalents.
+Both dry and wet puppy food is widely available, and they share many of the traits of their adult dog food equivalents.

 Alternatives To Commercial Puppy Food

 Adult Dog Food

 Many consumers think that they have to feed their new Puppy dog food explicitly branded as puppy food, and this quite often is not the case.

 Many formulas are described as being suitable for all life stages.
 What this translates into is that these recipes are appropriate for dogs of all ages, and a puppy will see no ill effects from consuming them.